osmhpi/pinpoint/README.md

-# OSM Tegra Tools
+# PinPoint

-Tools for energy measurements on Nvidia's Tegra X2 boards.
+Tools for energy measurements, initially on Nvidia's Tegra X2 boards.
+Currently extended to integrate more data sources.

 ## osmtegrastats